return to Natural Dog Health Remedies

 Dog Appetite Loss

-Temporary appetite loss in dogs is not serious, as dogs can stay healthy and active even if they fast for 48 hours.
-In fact, dogs instinctively fast when there is a need for internal cleansing and detoxification.
+Temporary appetite loss in dogs is not serious - dogs are by nature hardy animals and can stay healthy and active even if they don't eat for 48 hours.

-However, if your dog suddenly loses his appetite or stops eating altogether for more than two days, coupled with weight loss, then you should take him to the vet for a check-up.
-The dog appetite loss is most likely caused by some underlying health problem.
+But if your dog suddenly has no appetite and energy for more than two days, coupled with weight loss, then you should take her to the vet for a check-up.
+The appetite loss is most likely caused by some underlying health problem.

 Stress